- Of Bavarian Brewery

-In the late 1930s, the Schott brothers divided their shares among their wives and children.
-The annual shareholders’ meeting was established annually in November, slightly more than a month after the end of the fiscal year, September 30th.
+In the late 1930s, the Schott brothers divided their shares among their families, including their wives and children.
+The annual shareholders’ meeting was established annually in November, less than two months after the end of the fiscal year on September 30th of each year.
 At the first shareholder meeting on November, 20, 1938, a total of 15 Schott family relatives and shareholders were in attendance.
 Indeed, the ownership of the brewery was a rather large family affair, even though the management remained vested with the brothers and directors.
 During this first year, meetings were held at 512-537 Lehmer St., believed to possibly be in a room of the Brew House.

 PRE-WORLD WAR II (1938 - 1941)

 Management & Building Improvements

 The Articles of Incorporation and By-Laws for the Bavarian Brewing Co. were registered in Kentucky and approved in January, 24, 1938.
 The brewery was established with $152,000 in capital stock, and each Schott brother received 190 shares with a par value of $100 share.
 Each brother was also officially named a Director of the corporation.
 Collectively, the brothers owned 50% of the corporate stock and there were no other shareholders.
 The maximum liability or debt limit was set at $80,000.
 Initially, Will's brother George Schott was named the Board Chairman and Chris the Secretary, with no other officers elected.
 On January 26, 1938, the Directors established the corporate By-Laws.
 At that meeting, the brothers decided to forgo the position of Chairman and elected George as President, Will as Vice President, and Lou as Treasurer; Chris retained his position as Secretary.
 (Please see Corporate Material and the complete Articles and By-Laws).